nens/threedi-docs/source/h_onedee_flow.rst

 .. math::
    u\frac{\partial u}{\partial s} = \frac{u_{i-\frac{1}{2}}+u_{i+\frac{1}{2}}}{2} \frac{u_{i+\frac{1}{2}}-u_{i-\frac{1}{2}}}{ds}

-It is important to examine the amount of energy losses due to numerical errors arising with different advection methods (artificial backwater).
-In case of energy-conservative method, as the approach would suggest, the total head loss is zero, therefore the advection term has no contribution to the artificial backwater.
-This feature makes this method a stable method without creating any numerical errors.
-However, it also indicates that no head loss is generated when it is expected, e.g., in sudden expansions.
-The momentum-conservative method, on the other hand, always produces a minimum amount of backwater; In case of sudden expansions, the head loss generated by this method is in line with expectations, however application of this principle at strong contractions wwould increase the energy head.
-This is wrong from the physical point of view and makes a stability issue for this method.
+All discretisation schemes produce errors.
+These errors can be observed in the results as extra or diminishing energy/momentum losses.
+In case of, for example, a channel flow, these losses would be translated in an increase in back water curve.
+This is in such case an artificial back water curve.
+Therefore, it is important to examine the amount of energy losses due to numerical errors arising with different advection methods (artificial backwater).
+In case of energy-conservative scheme, as the approach would suggest, the total energy head loss is zero.
+Then, the advection term has no contribution to the artificial backwater.
+This is a stable method without creating any numerical errors.
+However, it also generates no head loss in case it is expected, e.g., in sudden expansions.
+The momentum-conservative method, on the other hand, always produces a minimum amount of backwater.
+In case of sudden expansions, the head loss generated by this method is in line with expectations, however application of this principle at strong contractions would increase the energy head.
+This is wrong from the physical point of view and might affect the stability.
+3Di supports a momentum-conservative method, a energy-conservative method and as a default a combined approach.
+In this default option, a momentum-conservative method is applied except as sudden contractions.
+This combination ensures stability and realistic results.

-Given the observations above, the default 1D advection method in 3Di benefits from a combined approach; the energy-conservative method is applied only at contractions and elsewhere, the advection is included using the momentum-conservative method.
-It is also possible to use each method independently.

 .. _1d_friction: